Cultural organizations need to reach new audiences or they risk their long-term survival. Here’s the data-informed cheat sheet on how to do it.

 4) (Facilitate) SHARED EXPERIENCES

 Shared experiences close the circle.
 This means allowing for sharing both onsite and digitally.
-HPVs profile as being “super-connected,” or, connected to the web at home, at work, and on mobile devices.
+High-propensity visitors profile as being super-connected, or, connected to the web at home, at work, and on mobile devices.
 Word of mouth endorsement is absolutely critical to this audience.
 Digital connectivity helps organizations tap into this cycle and allows successfully engaged audiences to communicate with their friends (who may also be emerging audience members).